Zhuang people: Deities

 Mountains are worshiped in Zhuang culture.
 Between winter and spring, the Zhuang make a trip to the mountains to sing in the Zhuang style, called "hun gamj gok fwen".

 Meh Nangz is the local Zhuang dialect for calling the goddess of the villagers living near Mt.
 Ganzhuang.
 It is transliterated into Mandarin as Muniang, which mean Mother Goddess.
 For the scholars who research Zhuang folklore, Muniang properly refers to Muliujia, or Mehloeggyap in Zhuang, which is the goddess of creation and fertility.
 According to the epic, the original form of the universe was swirling air.
 As it swirled faster and faster the universe consolidated into an "egg" and it exploded into three parts.
 The top part was heaven, the bottom was water, and the one in the middle was earth.
 Later, there was a fleshy flower that grew out of the earth and in the blooming flower was born a goddess.
 She was pretty and wise, with long flowing hair, and she was naked.
 She was known as Muliujia, "mu" refers to mother and "liujia" is a bird that the Zhuang use to symbolize wisdom.
 Thus, Muliujia refers to the mother of wisdom.

 Other religions

-There are also a number of Buddhists, Taoists, and Christians among the Zhuang.
+There are also a number of Buddhists, Taoists, Muslims, and Christians among the Zhuang.